akankshakori02/Nasa-Exploration-Project/README.md

 │   ├── src/                        # Source files for the React application │   │   ├── components/             # Reusable UI components
 │   │   │   ├── APOD.js             # Displays the Astronomy Picture of the Day
-│   │   │   ├── EPIC.js             # Shows Earth images from the EPIC camera
+│   │   │   ├── EPIC.js             # Shows Earth images from the EPIC camera with lazy loading for images & Lazy loading component
-│   │   │   ├── MarsRover.js        # Views Mars Rover photos with lazy loading for images
+│   │   │   ├── MarsRover.js        # Views Mars Rover photos with lazy loading for images & Lazy loading component
 │   │   │   ├── Header.js           # Navigation header component with links to various data endpoints
 │   │   │   ├── Footer.js           # Footer component with links to social media and other resources
 │   │   │   ├── UserName.js         # Interactive modal for user name input